September 1, 2009

 The Mystery and Mythology of Architect Emilio Ambasz

-An acclaimed architect and curator, a self-proclaimed father of sustainability, a poet of structure and form—Ambasz is his own greatest creation.
+An acclaimed architect and curator, a self-proclaimed father of sustainability, a poet of structure and form, a man of myth and mystery—Emilio Ambasz is surely his own greatest creation.

 Emilio Ambasz’s house in Bologna, Italy, is indescribable.
 I mean that literally.
 Ambasz, the Argentine architect whose polymath career has stretched from the starchy halls of Princeton University and the architecture-and-design wing of the Museum of Modern Art to the shores of the Veneto, where he recently unveiled a strikingly modern medical campus, has a Howard Hughesian wish for privacy.
 He asks that I describe neither the house, where he spends a quarter of the year, nor the lunch he’s invited me to, since we’re to dine behind those forbidden doors.
 Also off-limits: much of his studio, where he’s working on a top-secret embassy, which requires that he toss disused drawings into special bags, to be collected each week by the embassy.
 So he says.
 The first thing to know about Ambasz is that he is a good storyteller.
 Maybe too good.